 Outside The Ringling Mansion

 The Ringling Mansion sits on a 66-acre property.
 Thirty-six thousand square feet of it is the Ca’ d’Zan, and the rest of the grounds house the museum and art gallery.
 You can talk a walk through the Bayfront Gardens for hours in awe of its beauty.
-If you want to pay your respects to the Ringling Family, you can even do so by visiting their private cemetery in a secret garden.
+If you want to pay your respects to the Ringling Family, you can visit their private cemetery in a secret garden.

 The winner on the outside is the spectacular veranda overlooking the waterfront of Sarasota Bay and its decadent dock.
 I can’t even imagine how thrilling it would be to live here.
 Look to the right and notice the sand bar.
 Well, within swimming distance, you have a tropical oasis waiting for you.